intel/tsffs/simple-example/README.md

 3. Ensure the QSP package is known in the project: `echo /path/to/your/simics-qsp-x86-6.0.65 > .package-list`
 4. Update the project: `./bin/project-setup`
 5. Sym-link the `confuse_ll` Simics module to the project: `ln -s /path/to/this/repo/simics/modules/confuse_ll modules/confuse_ll`
+6. Sym-link the `confuse_dio` Simics module to the project: `ln -s /path/to/this/repo/simics/modules/confuse_dio modules/confuse_dio`
+7. Sym-link the `confuse_dio-interface` Simics module to the project: `ln -s /path/to/this/repo/simics/modules/confuse_dio-interface modules/confuse_dio-interface`
-6. Sym-link the `qsp-x86-fuzzing` Simics targets directory to the project: `ln -s /path/to/this/repo/simics/targets/qsp-x86-fuzzing targets/qsp-x86-fuzzing`
+8. Sym-link the `qsp-x86-fuzzing` Simics targets directory to the project: `ln -s /path/to/this/repo/simics/targets/qsp-x86-fuzzing targets/qsp-x86-fuzzing`
-7. Create a directory called `simple-example` in the project: `mkdir simple-example`
+9. Create a directory called `simple-example` in the project: `mkdir simple-example`
-8. Sym-link `simics-scripts` from the example in the repo to your project: `ln -s /path/to/this/repo/simple-example/simics-scripts simple-example/simics-scripts`
+10. Sym-link `simics-scripts` from the example in the repo to your project: `ln -s /path/to/this/repo/simple-example/simics-scripts simple-example/simics-scripts`
-9. Sym-link `HelloFuzzing.efi` into the project: `ln -s /path/to/workspace/edk2/Build/AppPkg/DEBUG_GCC5/X64/HelloFuzzing.efi`
+11. Sym-link `HelloFuzzing.efi` into the project: `ln -s /path/to/workspace/edk2/Build/AppPkg/DEBUG_GCC5/X64/HelloFuzzing.efi`
-10. Invoke `make` in the project.
+12. Invoke `make` in the project.

 ### Build library and example